 a. _______MW of External ICAP certified to be supplied for each month of Summer Capability Period.
 The same number of MW must be supplied for all months of each Summer Capability Period throughout the Award Period

-b. _______MW of External ICAP certified to be supplied for each month of Winter Capability Period. (cannot exceed MW committed for Summer Capability Period) None required, but if Requestor does commit MW to any month of Winder Capability Period, Requestor must specify months covered by commitment.
+b. _______MW of External ICAP certified to be supplied for each month of Winter Capability Period (cannot exceed MW committed for Summer Capability Period).
+None required, but if Requestor does commit MW to any month of Winter Capability Period, Requestor must specify months covered by commitment.

 c.
-The External Interface(s) to be used for the External ICAP.
+The External Interface(s) proposed to be used for the External ICAP.

-_____________________